ory/docs/docs/kratos/self-service/flows/user-facing-errors.md

 ## User-Facing Errors when consuming APIs

-When a user-facing error occurs and the HTTP client is an API Client (e.g.
-Mobile App), the error will be returned as the HTTP Response.
+When a user-facing error occurs and the HTTP client is an API Client (for example a mobile app), the error will be returned as the HTTP Response.
 No additional steps are required.

 ## Using Stub Errors